IRLE Experts

 Gaspar Rivera-Salgado

-Immigration, Latinos in the United States, U.S.-Mexico relations, race relations, farmworkers, Indigenous Mexican migrant in the U.S., Mexico’s politics, economy and workers.
+Immigration, Latinos in the United States, U.S.-Mexico relations, labor policies in Mexico and the US, and indigenous Mexican migrants in the U.S.

 Janna Shadduck-Hernández